 The Pre-Dental Program

 Many students at Hendrix will take advantage of the opportunities to get involved in undergraduate research.
 Unlike large universities, at Hendrix there are no graduate assistants to compete with for chances to work with professors in the laboratories.
 Each class at Hendrix is taught by a professor with a terminal degree in his or her field.
 Most science classes require weekly laboratory work to complement the work done in class.
 In these cases, the same professor who teaches in the classroom also leads the laboratory session.
-Research is a powerful tool that reinforces the analytical skills necessary for careers in the health professions; therefore, all the research done at Hendrix incorporates students.
-This not only has intrinsic value educationally, but also helps to enhance applications for competitive post-graduate schools.
+Research is a powerful tool that reinforces the analytical skills necessary for careers in the health professions.
+This not only has intrinsic value educationally, but also helps to enhance applications for competitive professional schools.

 Working closely with faculty helps students develop relationships that lend themselves to impressive and genuine letters of recommendation from faculty.
 This gives a competitive edge that students may have only when they attend a small undergraduate school such as Hendrix.

 Aside from wonderful research opportunities, Hendrix students benefit from an active chapter of Alpha Epsilon Delta.
 The purpose of this national honor society for pre-medical students is to encourage and recognize scholarship, as well as to serve as a resource for undergraduates interested in any health-related professional program.
 Alpha Epsilon Delta organizes informational meetings on campus, arranges tours of medical school facilities, and provides aids used in preparation for national professional school exams such as the MCAT.

 For further information, contact Dr. Chris Marvin, advisor for Pre-Dentistry students.